Hatraco-GmbH/ebay/negotiation/docs/OfferedItem.md

 # OfferedItem

+A complex type that defines the offer being made to an \"interested\" buyer.

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **discount_percentage** | **str** | This value denotes the percentage that the listing in the offer will be discounted from its original listed price.  &lt;br&gt;&lt;br&gt;The seller can specify either the exact price of the discounted items with the &lt;b&gt;price&lt;/b&gt; field or they can use this field to specify the percentage that the listing will be discounted, but not both.  &lt;br&gt;&lt;br&gt;&lt;b&gt;Minimum:&lt;/b&gt; &lt;code&gt;5&lt;/code&gt;  &lt;br&gt;&lt;br&gt;&lt;i&gt;Required if&lt;/i&gt; you do not specify a &lt;b&gt;price&lt;/b&gt; value. | [optional]